Jean-Jacques Rousseau: Human development

 Rousseau asserted that the stage of human development associated with what he called "savages" was the best or optimal in human development, between the less-than-optimal extreme of brute animals on the one hand and the extreme of decadent civilization on the other. ... nothing is so gentle as man in his primitive state, when placed by nature at an equal distance from the stupidity of brutes and the fatal enlightenment of civil man.
 This has led some critics to attribute to Rousseau the invention of the idea of the noble savage, (Note: An early recorded use in French language of a specific expression explicitly associating the words 'savage' and 'noble' is Lescarbot, Marc (1609).
-"Histoire de la Nouvelle France") (Note: Some writers still use the term "noble savage" in describing race relations in New France, for example Garraway, Doris.
-"The Libertine Colony", Peabody, Sue.
-"There are No Slaves in France", Dubois, Laurent.
-"The Avengers of the New World", and Miller, Christopher.
-"The French Atlantic Triangle"; for information about the representation of colonial populations in Europe and the influence of sentimentality, see Festa, Lynn.
-"Sentimental Figures of Empire".) which Arthur Lovejoy claimed misrepresents Rousseau's thought.
+"Histoire de la Nouvelle France") (Note: Some writers still use the term "noble savage" in describing race relations in New France, for example Garraway, Doris L. (2005).
+"The Libertine Colony".) which Arthur Lovejoy claimed misrepresents Rousseau's thought.